 - To explain gas turbine operation.

-- To participate in gas turbine troubleshooting.
+- To participate in a gas turbine troubleshooting analysis.

 Ways and means

-- Study of industrial cases.
+- Study cases of industrial machinery.

 - Various illustrations of actual systems.